 No matter.
 You can mar this order of beauty, but it’s almost impossible to kill it.

 The deeply moving climax of Appalachian Spring is a set of variations on Simple Gifts, a hymn written in the 19th century by Joseph Brackett to be a dance song for the “Shakers”, the religious sect otherwise known as The United Society of Believers in Christ’s Second Appearing.
 They got their name from the ecstatic gyrations that tended to overtake them during religious services.
-They were odd ducks, the Shakers; once you joined, sex was prohibited and procreation forbidden, a philosophy that rather tends to thin out the ranks over time.
+They were odd ducks, the Shakers; once you joined, sex was prohibited and procreation forbidden, a philosophy that tends rather to thin out the ranks over time.
 There’s only one Shaker community still in existence, in Maine.

 Fun fact: they had an unusual aptitude for carpentry and particularly furniture, and their designs for chairs, desks and so on were astonishingly elegant and modern in appearance.
 It really is wonderful stuff – check it out: